 The evidence found at Ridgeway’s sites were very similar to what was found at Bundy’s sites per the list of evidence released to me of one of Ridgeway’s sites.
 To me, it is a very problematic take on corruption and ties between law enforcement and media outlets.
-There are many important aspects of a case which could actually help the public understand some of these cases which are sacrificed to focus more on the cops and super hero scenarios.
+There are many important aspects of a case which could actually help the public understand some of these cases which in Bundy’s case were sacrificed to focus more on the cops and super hero scenarios.
 There is also the treatment of victims and secondary victims and the concept of repackaging some of these cases for personal profit at the expense of families and society.
 For many years, decades, the public never heard at all from the survivors of Bundy’s rampage in Florida or from Liz and maybe that was their choice but Keppel never focused his own media exploitation of the case on anything other than contrived theories and sensationalism for years.
 There was more evidence than he originally claimed publicly found at Taylor and Tiger Mountain including the remains [skeletal] of victims and he knew it.
 His detective numbers were on the evidence and he personally logged it in.
 The “confession” by Bundy was contrived and Keppel played it for years as “fact” knowing full well that skeletal remains were found and so was clothing so Bundy wasn’t throwing anything out of the car and Taylor Mountain wasn’t a “mysterious” crime scene and neither was the Issaquah site.
 Taylor Mountain was denied its importance for decades and the Issaquah evidence was supposedly “lost” leading to a settlement by officials to families affected.
 But proof of the evidence was there all along.
 How do you lose and deny critical evidence in a serial killing case that spanned several states and victims.
 Forensic evidence is more important and factually more significant than who talked to Bundy or to Ridgeway.